Constellation Space Suit

 Project Constellation space suits.
 "Configuration One" suit at left, "Configuration Two" suit at right.

 The Constellation Space Suit was a planned full pressure suit system that would have served as an intra-vehicular activity (IVA) and extra-vehicular activity (EVA) garment for the proposed Project Constellation flights.
 The design of the suit was announced by NASA on June 11, 2008, and it was to be manufactured by Houston, Texas-based Oceaneering International, the 4th company after the David Clark Company, Hamilton Sundstrand, and ILC Dover (and, before 1964, B.F.
 Goodrich) to produce life-support hardware, as a prime contractor, for in-flight space use.
+The Constellation Space Suit was ultimately never put into production following the cancellation of the Constellation Program with its successor, Artemis, using the xEMU and Orion Crew Survival System (OCSS) instead.